 Antibiotics such as ciprofloxacin will not work for colds, flu, or other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.

 How should this medicine be used?

-Ciprofloxacin comes as a tablet, a suspension (liquid), and an extended-release tablet to take by mouth.
-The tablet and suspension are usually taken twice a day, in the morning and evening, with or without food.
-The extended-release tablets are usually taken once a day.
-Cipro XR brand extended-release tablets may be taken with or without food.
-Proquin XR brand extended-release tablets should be taken with a main meal of the day, preferably the evening meal.
+Ciprofloxacin comes as a tablet, a suspension (liquid), and an extended-release tablet to take by mouth with or without food.
+The tablets and suspension are usually taken twice a day, and the extended-release tablets are usually taken once a day.
+When used to treat gonorrhea, the tablets and suspension may be given as a single dose.
 Take ciprofloxacin at around the same time(s) every day.
 The length of your treatment depends on the type of infection you have.
 Your doctor will tell you how long to take ciprofloxacin.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ciprofloxacin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-One brand or type of ciprofloxacin cannot be substituted for another.
-Be sure that you receive only the brand or type of ciprofloxacin that was prescribed by your doctor.
+One type of ciprofloxacin cannot be substituted for another.
+Be sure that you receive only the type of ciprofloxacin that was prescribed by your doctor.
 Ask your pharmacist if you have any questions about the type of ciprofloxacin you were given.

 Do not take ciprofloxacin with dairy products or calcium-fortified juices alone.
 However, you may take ciprofloxacin with a meal that includes these foods or drinks.

 Swallow the tablets and extended-release tablets whole; do not split, crush, or chew them.
 If you cannot swallow tablets whole, tell your doctor.